withastro/docs/src/pages/en/guides/integrations-guide.md

 ## Tutorial: Adding React to Your Project

 In this example, we will add the `@astrojs/react` integration to add React support to your Astro project.
-The process for adding any other framwork (Preact, Vue, Svelte or Solid.js) is almost identical and can be followed using the same steps outlined below.
+The process for adding any other framework (Preact, Vue, Svelte or Solid.js) is almost identical and can be followed using the same steps outlined below.

 <blockquote>
   <Badge variant="accent">Feeling adventurous?</Badge>